 For example, have you ever wondered while standing in line at the checkout counter about the telephone number that you have to give the clerk along with your payment?
 What is this number be needed for?
 Where does this number end up?
 And what ultimately happens with it?

-In short, companies must immediately delete personal data if the following occurs:
+In short, GDPR Article 17 ensures that companies must immediately delete personal data if the following occurs:

 - The personal data are no longer necessary for the purposes for which they were previously collected or otherwise processed